ren8k/amazon-bedrock-agentcore-samples/01-features/07-centralize-and-govern-your-ai-infrastructure/02-policy/02-guardrails-in-policy/README.md

-# Policy in Amazon Bedrock AgentCore — Guardrails as Policies
+# Policy in Amazon Bedrock AgentCore: Guardrails in Policies

-Guardrails as Policies lets you attach Bedrock content-safety classifiers directly to an AgentCore gateway as policy rules — no separate Bedrock Guardrail resource needed.
-When an agent invokes a tool, the policy engine extracts fields from the request, runs the Bedrock Guardrails ML classifier, and blocks the call if the confidence score meets the threshold.
+[Guardrails in policies](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/policy-guardrails-in-policies.html) lets you attach Bedrock content-safety classifiers directly to an AgentCore gateway as policy rules.
+No separate Bedrock Guardrail resource is needed.
+When an agent invokes a tool, the policy engine extracts fields from the request, calls the Bedrock Guardrails API, and blocks the call if the confidence score meets the threshold.
 The decision happens before your Lambda backend is ever invoked.

-## Why this matters
+## Background

-Traditional guardrail approaches run inside the agent or in the Lambda handler, which means unsafe inputs have already been passed to application code.
-Guardrails as Policies enforces content safety at the **gateway layer** — centrally, consistently across every tool call, regardless of which agent or SDK client is making the request.
+Without gateway-level enforcement, guardrail logic runs inside the agent or in the Lambda handler, which means unsafe inputs have already reached application code.
+Guardrails in policies enforces content safety at the **gateway layer**, applied to every tool call regardless of which agent or client makes the request.
 Key benefits:

-- **Zero application changes** — your Lambda tool code is unchanged; the gateway enforces the policy
+- **Zero application changes**: your Lambda tool code is unchanged; the gateway enforces the policy
-- **Centralized governance** — one policy engine covers all tools on a gateway
+- **Centralized governance**: one policy engine covers all tools on a gateway
-- **Deny-by-default** — harmful content is blocked before any backend is invoked
+- **Deny-by-default**: harmful content is blocked before any backend is invoked
-- **Auditable** — every ALLOW/DENY decision is logged with the policy ID that fired
+- **Auditable**: every ALLOW/DENY decision is logged with the policy ID that fired
-- **Layered with Cedar** — guardrail FORBIDs compose naturally with ABAC Cedar policies
+- **Layered with Cedar**: guardrail FORBIDs compose naturally with ABAC Cedar policies

 ## Architecture